loweisz/my-home/src/pages/race_conditions_explained/index.md

 ---
-title: 'How to avoid race conditions using asynchronous javascript'
+title: 'How to avoid race conditions with asynchronous javascript'
 date: 'May 17th, 2020'
 abstract: 'Have you every heard about race conditions?
 What are they and why are they so dangerous?
 Here are some real life examples using asynchronous javascript'
 heroImage: 'race.jpeg'